About me

 I have received a number of awards for my teaching skills and communication with non-academic audiences:

-I have a musical son (the photo shows us during a visit of the Bath Roman Baths in the UK) and two silly cats.
-When I’m not teaching, researching, writing, or working with various stakeholders of my projects, I enjoy growing vegetables in my little urban garden, doing pottery and yoga, and hillwalking.
+I have a musical son (the photo shows us on a visit to the Roman baths in Bath in the UK) and two silly cats.
+When I’m not teaching, researching, writing, or working with various stakeholders of my projects, I enjoy growing vegetables in my little urban garden, doing pottery and yoga, hillwalking, and visiting historic sites.

 Review Your Cart